MrMuntaner/CAP-STONE-PROJECT/README.md

 Notebooks Folder

-- For a detailed overview of the complete analysis and predictions please reference the Final_Capstone folder.
+- For a detailed overview of the complete analysis and predictions please go [here.](Final_Capstone).

 Data Folder